Jonorusc/Sortable-Draggable-Grid/README.md

 See the complete code in codesandbox: https://codesandbox.io/s/iphone-group-apps-animation-txwkwl

-# An overvew of how it works
+# An overview of how it works

 This is a script that handles the drag and drop functionality for a mobile app grid.
 The grid is created with a function createGrid() which takes an array of elements as input and positions them in a grid layout.
 The function sets the top, left, width, and height styles of each element based on its position in the grid.